OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   ./ofs-common/scripts/common/syn/build_top.sh -p --ofss tools/ofss_config/n6001.ofss,tools/ofss_config/hssi/hssi_8x25.ofss n6001 work_n6001_mem_ecc_preset
   ```

+#### **4.7.2 Walkthrough: Add or remove the Memory Sub-System**

+The Memory Sub-System can be added or removed to the FIM design using the `INCLUDE_DDR4` macro defined in the `ofs_top.qsf` file.
+The Memory-SS is enabled by default in the n6001, and is disabled by default in the n6000.

+Pre-requisites:

+* This walkthrough requires a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

+Steps:

+1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

+2. Set development environment variables.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

+3. Edit the `ofs_top.qsf` file to either enable or disable the `INCLUDE_DDR4` macro.
+Comment out this macro assignemnt if you wish to remove the Memory-SS.

+  > **Note:** The default Memory-SS has connections to the HPS.
+When enabling the Memory-SS, you must either ensure that the `INCLUDE_HPS` and `INCLUDE_UART` macros are also enabled, or you must remove the connections from the Memory-SS to the HPS.
+Refer to the [Remove the HPS](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#491-walkthrough-remove-the-hps) section for step-by-step instructions on removing the HPS from the design.

+4. Compile the design.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) section for step-by-step instructions.

 ### **4.8 Modify the Ethernet Sub-System**

 This section describes the flows for modifying the Ethernet Sub-System.
 There are three flows you may use to make modifications.